Indian locomotive class WDG-4

 As of August 2007, EMD and DLW have begun building GT46ACe's using IGBT technology to replace the older gate turn-off thyristor technology and along with increase of 500 hp, ie, 4500 hp, using the Newly tweaked EMD 16N-710G3B-EC, like the passenger WDP-4B have been produced.
 Newer versions with widened Piggy-face cab profile for enhanced visibility, just like the later variants of WDP-4's and WDP-4B's were also produced.

 As of 14 2013, DLW began building the Dual Cab version, EMD JT46ACe, called WDG-4D, based on the passenger variant WDP-4D locos, same for both-side visibility.
 Here again, many features, including IGBT and 4,500 hp have been carried on from the single cab GT46ACe's.
 The first WDG-4D, numbered 12681, is named "Vijay".
 Later WDG-4D's were numbered from 70301, as the 12*** series came to an end in 2014 and got switched to 70*** series.
 Over 1,500 such locomotives, including both WDG-4's and WDG-4D's are currently in operation.

-In popular culture
+Indian Railways has also developed the WDG-4 series into EMD GT50AC (aka WDG-5), using a v20-710G prime mover, based on the SD80MAC, rated at 5,500 HP (4,130 kW).
+However, this locomotive has turned out to be a Failure, due to various reasons.

-In the 2017 Tamil language action film Theeran Adhigaaram Ondru, a WDG-4 locomotive numbered 12492, from Bhagat Ki Kothi (BGKT) DLS was featured in an action scene, where Karthi, who plays the title role, boards a train to fight criminals.
+Since the year 2017, BLW (DLW then) began manufacturing such locomotives for Non-Railway Customers.
+The first such locomotive, which would be a Dual-Cab WDG-4D, rolled out to serve Odisha Power Generation Corporation (OPGC), in March 2017.
+Three WDG-4D locomotives currently serve OPGC.
+As of 2024, two new Single-Cab Piggy-face WDG-4 locomotives have been manufactured and rolled out for Obra Thermal Power Station, based at Sonbhadra, Uttar Pradesh.